abberdeen/circuitid-csharp/docs/FaxAccountsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new FaxAccountsApi(Configuration.Default);
-            var faxaccounts = new Faxaccounts(); // Faxaccounts | The JSON object that will be posted to the REST API endpoint.
+            var faxaccountsCreateOrPatch = new FaxaccountsCreateOrPatch(); // FaxaccountsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetFaxAccount200Response result = apiInstance.CreateFaxAccount(faxaccounts);
+                GetFaxAccount200Response result = apiInstance.CreateFaxAccount(faxaccountsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)